Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a general precision matrix estimator.
 Our estimator is model-free and does not rely on any sparsity assumptions.
 Under certain conditions, our estimator exhibits double descent in the estimation error.
-A distinguishing feature of our analysis is that it is done for finite samples, and leads to non-asymptotic bounds for the error of precision matrix estimator.
-Our numerical results support our theoretical findings.
-We have shown that the proposed estimator compares favorably with popular existing machine learning estimator alternatives.
-Moreover, the Sharpe ratio produced by one of our estimators on the S\&P 500 data exhibits the double ascent, which to the best of our knowledge has never obtained in other empirical studies.
+Moreover, the Sharpe ratio produced by one of our estimators on the S\&P 500 data exhibits the double ascent, which to the best of our knowledge has never obtained in other empirical studies.\\